hhromic/python-inpout/README.md

   See `data_pack()` for details on the arguments.

+### Context Manager Functions

-For more fine-grained control, the following context-manager functions are also provided:
+For more flexibility, the following context manager functions are provided in the root namespace:

-* `data_unpacker(path, compression=None, **kwargs)`: create a data unpacker (MessagePack) context manager with optional compression (LZ4) support to be used as a reader.
+* `data_unpacker(path, compression=None, **kwargs)`: create a data unpacker (MessagePack) context manager with optional compression (LZ4) support to be used as an iterable unpacker.
   - `path`: path to the file on disk containing the data to read.
   - `compression`: boolean flag for using LZ4 compression.
 If `None`, defaults to `True`.
   - `kwargs`: keyword arguments passed directly to the MessagePack unpacker.
 See below.

-* `data_pack(path, compression=None, level=None, **kwargs)`: create a data pack (MessagePack) context manager with optional compression (LZ4) support to be used as a writer.
+* `data_pack(path, compression=None, level=None, **kwargs)`: create a data pack (MessagePack) context manager with optional compression (LZ4) support to be used as a packing function.
   - `path`: path to the file on disk that will contain the written data.
   - `compression`: boolean flag for using LZ4 compression.
 If `None`, defaults to `True`.
   - `level`: the compression level for the LZ4 compressor.
 See `compressor()` for details.
   - `kwargs`: keyword arguments passed directly to the MessagePack packer.
 See below.

+### Packing Functions

-For packing data with MessagePack more directly, the following functions are provided in `inpout.packing`:
+For packing/unpacking data with MessagePack directly without compression, the following functions are provided in `inpout.packing`:

 * `pack(obj, stream, **kwargs)`: pack a single object using MessagePack (with extended types support) to a stream of bytes.
   - `obj`: the object to pack.